Conditions

 Lifestyle changes for Pets Diagnosed with CHF

 Taking care of your pet’s heart, just like taking care of your own heart, includes making some important lifestyle changes.
+With congestive heart failure in pets, it is important to avoid stress and overexertion.

-• Avoid exercise that could lead to overexertion or exhaustion in pets with congestive heart failure (CHF).
-A healthy dog might enjoy running around in the yard with you but if they are experiencing difficulty breathing then this type of activity could worsen their condition.
+• Avoid exercise that could lead to overexertion or exhaustion.
+Congestive heart failure in pets causes exercise intolerance.
+A healthy dog might enjoy running around in the yard with you but pets diagnosed with CHF may become winded easily.
+If they are experiencing difficulty breathing or become lethargic then avoid this type of exertion in the future.